 Sizable losses can occur as a result of poor maintenance of the water system, or errors during construction or remedial work.
-We recently handled a claim following a major escape of water incident in an apartment block, where the initial loss was calculated at £400,000.
-However, mistakes were subsequently made during the repair work, which resulted in a further escape of water and an additional £200,000 loss.
+The average cost of an escape of water claim rose by 31% in the period between 2014 and 2016.

 There are sensible precautions that will reduce some of the most common escape of water risks – such as ensuring that pipes and tanks are properly lagged, small leaks and cracks are repaired promptly, and valuable items are not left directly underneath ageing or vulnerable pipework.
 Property owners should also ensure that escape of water risk is factored into business continuity and disaster recovery plans, to ensure that anybody who may be required to help deal with an escape of water incident can be reached in the event of an emergency.

 Organisations should consider risks that are particular to their property or their assets, and how these may best be mitigated.
 For example, apartment blocks are particularly vulnerable, because a burst pipe can lead to water damage on a number of floors and substantial losses.
 Sophisticated water leak detection systems are now available that can automatically cut off the water supply if a leak is detected.
 Such systems are also increasingly being used in a variety of commercial and public buildings, for example to protect valuable archives in museums and libraries.